Keep your readers right where you want them

 - Keep it natural

 Ask yourself this question: if your brand was a person, who would that person be?
 Create a real personality, then put that hat on.
 Act the brand.
-That will give you authenticity – you’ll intuitively write how that person would write, making your blog more genuine and compelling.
+You’ll write how that person would write, making your blog more genuine and compelling.

 - Get it proofed

 There’s nothing worse than publishing your perfectly written blog, only to find… it’s filled with mistakes.
-The number one tip is to get someone else to proofread it.
+So get someone else to proofread it.
 If you know what’s supposed to be on the page, your brain will skim over what’s actually there.
 If you don’t have a friendly grammar freak nearby, use Word’s Read Aloud function.
 Go to Review> Read Aloud and a very cheerful computer voice will read out your text as you follow along.
-This slows you down and makes even hidden errors jump off the page.
+This slows you down and makes hidden errors jump off the page.

 Make your writing readable